AlexShiLucky/os/README.md

 ## Additional Services

-There are a few other services that we support as part of the go-platform but haven't written backend services for.
+There are a few other services that we support as part of the OS but haven't written backend services for.
-These are still vital for a microservice platform and we may build services for them later but there are very strong systems in the OSS world for them.
+These are still vital for a microservice operating system and we may build services for them later but there are very strong systems in the OSS world for them.

 Feature		|	Description